beamable/Changelogs/beamable-server-changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [3.0.1] - 2024-12-09
+- Fixed issue that caused the OAPI Generation to fail with an exception if you put `BeamGenerateSchema` on a type that was already used in a `Callable` signature.
+  - This implies that you can now reuse `BeamGenerateSchema` types for both custom notifications AND `Callable` signatures.

 ## [3.0.0] - 2024-12-04

 ### Added